-Warning: "Virtual Machine Disk Consolidation Required" after recovery of a VM using vSphere Replication
+Warning: "Virtual Machine Disk Consolidation Required" after recovering a VM with vSphere Replication

 search cancel

-Warning: "Virtual Machine Disk Consolidation Required" after recovery of a VM using vSphere Replication
+Warning: "Virtual Machine Disk Consolidation Required" after recovering a VM with vSphere Replication

 book